nautobot/nautobot-docker-compose/docs/ldap.md

 # LDAP Container Image

-The LDAP container image has a different base and has a multi-stage build associated with it.
-This is to prevent having to have GCC in the final container image for LDAP.
+The LDAP container image has a different base image than the primary Docker file with Nautobot.
+The Dockerfile-LDAP has a multi-stage build associated to install the Python components that require GCC.
+But then the final container being used for running Nautobot does not require GCC.

 ## Getting Started Using LDAP Container